pub-n-dub/method-of-artificial-systems/README.md

 ### Status

-Sharing the timeline with the constant drafts being , the reader is solely responsible to maintain version control.
+Sharing the timeline with the constant drafts being written the reader is solely responsible to maintain version control.